edvgha/Ultra/README.md

 # Ultra

-The main goal of Ultra is to implement the zero-overhead principle by compiling PyTorch JIT IR graph representation into C++.
+The main goal of Ultra is to implement the zero-overhead principle by compiling dynamically specified data flow PyTorch JIT IR graph into C++ which allow to reduce DL framework overhead.

        In general, C++ implementations obey the zero-overhead
        principle: What you don’t use, you don’t pay for.
 And
        further: What you do use, you couldn’t hand code any better.